drone-comp/drone-comp.ita.br/content/authors/elton/_index.md

 University of Essex, Colchester, U.K. He is currently an Assistant Professor with the Instituto Tecnológico de Aeronáutica, São José dos Campos, Brazil, since 2018.
-His research interests include the application of artificial intelligence and data science in business, finance, and economics with focus in aerospace area.
+His research interests include the application of artificial intelligence and data science in business, finance, and economics.